toholdaquill/contact/README.md

 Do not use Telegram for anything sensitive.

 WhatsApp offers a similar service to Signal, but Facebook, WhatsApp's parent company, tracks all WhatsApp metadata--including who you contact, how often, for how long, and type of contact, e.g. text, voice call, video call, etc. I do not recommend you contact me via WhatsApp unless you have a very specific reason for doing so.
+You can reach me at the number above.

 Wire offers a similar service to Signal, but permits registration using an email address, and not a phone number.
-I recommend Signal, but you may contact me on Wire at @toholdaquill if Wire is your preference.
+I recommend Signal, but you may contact me on Wire at `@toholdaquill` if Wire is your preference.

 ### When should you *not* use Signal, Wire, or WhatsApp?